Columbus Controlled Substances Attorney

 Possession of large amounts of schedule I and II drugs attract the most severe penalties under Ohio law.
 In such cases, it is imperative that you seek legal counsel as soon as possible.

-If you have been arrested for possession of controlled substances, contact an experienced criminal defense attorney at Burke, Meis & Associates.
+If you have been arrested for possession of controlled substances, contact an experienced criminal defense attorney at Attorney Adam Burke.
 It is important to hire an experienced criminal defense attorney you help you with possible defenses to your case and to discuss the facts of your case.
 Contact Attorney Adam Burke today for your free consultation at (614) 280-9122.